trailofbits/cargo-unmaintained/README.md

 - To check whether packages' repositories have been archived, set the `GITHUB_TOKEN_PATH` environment variable to the path of a file containing a [personal access token].
 If unset, this check will be skipped.

-- The above conditions consider a "leaf" package (i.e., a package with no dependencies) unmaintained only if one of conditions 1 through 3 applies.
+- The above conditions consider a "leaf" package (i.e., a package with no dependencies) unmaintained only if conditions 1 or 2 apply.

-- The purpose of condition 4(b) is to give package maintainers a chance to update their packages.
+- The purpose of condition 3(b) is to give package maintainers a chance to update their packages.
 That is, an incompatible upgrade to one of X's dependencies could require time-consuming changes to X. Without this check, `cargo-unmaintained` would produce many false positives.

 - Of the 28 packages in the RustSec Advisory Database _not_ identified by `cargo-unmaintained`:
   - 8 do not build